Exawind/wind-utils/doc/manual/source/user/nalu_preprocess.rst

    ``values`` at those heights.
 The data must be provided in SI units.
 No conversion is performed within the code.

+   The temperature section can contain an optional section ``perturbations`` (lines 8-12) that will add fluctuations to the temperature field.
+It requires three parameters: 1. the amplitude of oscillations (in degrees Kelvin), 2. the cutoff height above which perturbations are not added, and a list of sidesets where the perturbations should not be added.
+It is important that the perturbations are not added to the periodic sidesets, otherwise the Nalu simulations will show spurious flow structures.

 .. confval:: velocity

    A YAML dictionary containing two arrays: ``heights`` and the corresponding